Bennett, Bowers lead champion Bulldogs' demolition of TCU

 AP Sports Writer

-The quarterback’s remarkable connection with his tight end was on display throughout the Dawgs’ 65-7 demolition of TCU, and that chemistry played a major role in making sure the Bulldogs became champions again.

-Bowers finished with seven catches for 152 yards and a touchdown from Bennett, including a 22-yard TD catch that firmly shut the door on the Horned Frogs in the third quarter of this epic blowout.

-Bennett is more than five years older than Bowers, but the quarterback has bridged that modest generation gap to form a partnership that got one last national showcase at SoFi Stadium.
+Bennett is more than five years older than Bowers, but the quarterback has bridged that modest generation gap to form a partnership that got one last national showcase in Inglewood.

 In the first half, Bennett became the first player in Georgia’s lengthy history to rack up 4,000 total yards of offense over his career with plenty of help from Bowers.
 He also broke Aaron Murray’s single-season yards passing record for the Bulldogs in the first half, an appropriate punctuation to a season in which the Bulldogs broke open offenses early with passing before running their way to victories.

+“For Stetson, for it to be his second year and people are still doubting him?
+For people to be doubting the Mailman?
+I don’t see why,” Georgia defensive lineman Zion Logue said.
+“He’s a hell of a quarterback.
+He’s going down in Georgia history as one of the best quarterbacks to ever do it.”

-Bennett is older than five starting quarterbacks of current NFL playoff teams, but he finished 29-3 as a starter at Georgia.
+Bennett is older than five starting quarterbacks for current NFL playoff teams and he finished 29-3 as a starter at Georgia.
 Bennett joined Matt Leinart and A.J.
 McCarron as the only quarterbacks to lead their teams to back-to-back national championships in the 21st century when Georgia became just the fourth team to repeat since 1980.

-“He’s meant a lot to me personally because of what he’s gone through and what he’s put up with from the outside noise,” Georgia coach Kirby Smart said on ESPN after the game.
-“But to this university, for a kid that was told that he wasn’t good enough, to come back and win two national championships, and he’s really phenomenal.
-He did some things tonight that are just electric, and he’s one of a kind.”
+Bennett’s teammates and coaches were already weighing his place in Georgia’s history moments after the final whistle.

+“I think he goes down as the top,” said receiver Ladd McConkey, who had five catches for 88 yards and two TDs.
+“Two national championships back to back.
+Showed up in every way possible.
+Yeah, he’s done so much for this program.
+I think he should go out on top.”

 Bowers’ decision to move from Northern California to Athens and his subsequent growth into a football juggernaut inspiring comparisons to Travis Kelce is a prime illustration of what Georgia has become in the past few seasons — a national powerhouse that can snare players from every corner of the map and turn them all into stars.